AliOKeeffe/The-Animal-Association-Game/README.md

  </details>

 ### Game Over
-- The section shows the players score which inludes their time, number of incorrect attempts and level played.
+- The section shows the players score which includes their time, number of incorrect attempts and level played.
 - The player has an option to insert their name into the text input box and save their score to the leaderboard using local storage.
 - If no name is entered the user will be unable to save the score and a red border and shake animation will appear on the text input.
 - If the username is entered correctly the user will be taken directly to the leaderboard page.